 Clearly, the government’s ‘reforms’ have huge consequences for public service users – not least the most vulnerable – and trade unions are an important part of the broad coalition that is resisting the attacks on public services.
 But Unite is also focusing on what this means for workers delivering public services (in the public, private and not for profit sectors).

 In new evidence using data from the Labour Force Survey our report compares the conditions of employment of public sector, private sector and voluntary sector employees in similar jobs such as childcare, healthcare, social work, cleaning and administrative jobs.

 Short job tenure and high turnover can have a detrimental impact on service delivery as they disrupt the relationships between service users and providers, while working long hours can put the safety of service providers and users at risk.
 As the graphs below show, short job tenure (one year or less) and working long hours (more than 48 hours per week) are more common in the private sector than the public sector, with the voluntary sector somewhere in between.

 Unite is not against change – but reform needs to be based on sound, evidence-supported arguments – not on an ideological drive to ‘shrink the state’.
 And sustainable change requires the involvement of staff.
 Public service workers and their unions provide the knowledge, insight and experience essential to ensuring reform is effective and deliverable.

 ‘Shrinking the state’ might sound attractive when it is dressed up as dealing with so-called faceless bureaucrats.
 But ‘the state’ actually means our health and care services, education, youth services, libraries, and civic spaces.
 In short, the public services we value.

 That is why the government’s plans are so dangerous and why they must be resisted.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.